tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 - The key ingredients in relaxed control are:
   - (1) clearly defined outcomes (projects) and the next actions required to move them toward closure, and
   - (2) reminders placed in a trusted system that is reviewed regularly.
 This is what I call horizontal focus
+- Execution is a process.
+- Always be asking how and what, ask questions and remain accountable.
+- Part of executing means that you need to be in a position to understand the business environment and the organisations capabilities.
+- Business leaders have three key roles when it comes to the execution: selecting the right people, setting the strategic direction and coordinating operations.
+- Execution needs to be a core part of company culture, it needs to be the norm and something that all employees understand.
+- If you can get everyone moving in the same direction and at the same time then successful execution is much more likely.
+- By changing people’s behaviours, you are having a direct impact on the results they produce.
+- It’s important to ensure that the behavioural changes you encourage, promote a positive outcome.
+- It is the job of the leader to select the right people for the right roles.
+- It’s important to continuously develop the people who work for you.
+- Bossidy has identified three processes that should be at the core of execution.
+The people process, the strategy process, and the operation process.
+- The people process is all about linking the people to strategy and operations.
+- Having the right people understand how to translate the strategy into an operational reality.
+- The people process defines who is going to help the business get to the end goal.
+- Establishing this link will encourage people to remain focused and motivated and will keep everyone accountable.
+- The strategy process is all about linking the people to operations.
+- The strategy is designed to identify where the business is headed and how it’s getting there.
+- A strategy is essentially an action plan.
+- It’s absolutely essential that your strategy not only addresses the what but also the how.
+- The operations process is all about linking the strategy to the people.
+- The final piece of the puzzle is the operation process, designed to define the road ahead, the path the people can follow.

 # Getting Started